xianshine/cJamming/README.md

 rC: homotypic cut-off distance in terms of heterotypic interaction range

+In each folder,

+in.#.min are lammps input files

+log.#.out are lammps output files.
+Final energy after the minimization can be found in it.

+min.#.atom are minized packing structures

+cluster.#.dat are clustering results.
+Each line stores cluster information for beads of a single color.
+For example, the 1st line is clustering information for beads of type 1 in the configuration.
+The sequence of the beads are the same as they appear in min.#.atom

 #### analysis_codes/
 contains code for analysis of experimental data and simulation data